jean-michelet/demo/README.md

 The aim of this repository is to provide a concrete example of a Fastify application using what are considered best practices by the Fastify community.

+**Prerequisites:** You need to have Node.js version 22 or higher installed.

 ## Getting started
 Install [`fastify-cli`](https://github.com/fastify/fastify-cli):
 ```